Best Places to Have an Elk Encounter around Cannon Beach

 Meadows of Ecola State Park:

 Roosevelt Elk seem to enjoy the jaw-dropping vistas of Ecola State Park as much as the hikers and sightseers.
-For elk, the nearby rainforest provides stealthy hiding and the meadows surrounding the main parking lot are an all-you-can-eat buffet.
-These meadows are good bets for spotting elk at dawn and dusk or on particularly quiet days.
+The nearby rainforest provides stealthy hiding for elk, and the meadows surrounding the main parking lot are an all-you-can-eat buffet.
+These meadows are good bets for spotting elk at dawn and dusk or on tranquil days.

 Along the edge of Ecola Creek:

-Just a block or two from downtown, the grassy spots on both sides of Ecola Creek are popular grazing grounds for elk.
+Just a block or two from downtown, the grassy spots on both sides of Ecola Creek are famous grazing grounds for elk.
 Check Ne Cus’ park and the grounds of the former Cannon Beach Elementary School.
 On the north side of the creek near the bridge, green grasses offer enticing grazing while woodlands and wetlands provide cover.
-Further west, the lawn at Les Shirley Park on 5th Street is also a popular spot including on the creek-side of the trees where elk will often rest or wander into the dunes to the north.
+Further west, the lawn at Les Shirley Park on 5th Street is also a popular spot, including on the creek-side of the trees where elk often rest or wander into the dunes to the north.
 Patient observers may even catch them crossing the creek between these areas.
 Sometimes all you have to do is watch for stopped cars or people gazing into these areas, a likely sign that elk are present.

 Behind the tennis courts and the Cannon Beach Information Center at Second and Spruce streets, the athletic field of City Park offers some of the greenest grass in town and an invitation for elk to emerge from the nearby wetlands to graze.
 The elk are so fond of these fields that local coaches occasionally have to put practice on hold while the herd grazes through.